GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ENVOY_URL="http://${ENVOY_IP}:${ENVOY_PORT}"
 ```

-and repeating our health check now really should show you round-robining around the hosts.
+(In a production setup, you'd leave the Kubernetes `service` for the edge Envoy in place, and probably not have to do this.
+The scripting here is deliberately very simple, though, so `down.sh` makes sure that nothing is left behind.)

+Once the new Envoy is running, repeating the health check really should show you round-robining around the hosts.
 Of course, asking for the details of user Alice or Bob should always give the same results, no matter which host does the database lookup:

 ```
 curl $ENVOY_URL/user/alice